-Table 27.
+Table 28.
 Setup Utility - Main Screen Fields

-Setup Item Options Help Text Comments

-Logged in as Information only.
-Displays password level that setup is running in: Administrator or User.
+Setup Item Options Help Text Comments Logged in as: Administrator Information only.
+User Displays password level that setup is running in: Administrator or User.
 With no passwords set, Administrator is the default mode.

-Platform ID Information only.
-Displays the Platform ID: S2600JF
+Platform ID Platform ID Information only.
+Displays the Platform ID (Board ID): S2600WP.

-System BIOS

-Version Information only.
-Displays the current BIOS version.

-xx = major release version

-yy = minor release version

-zzzz = release number

-Build Date Information only.
-Displays the current BIOS build date.

-Setup Item Options Help Text Comments Memory Total Memory Information only.
-Displays the total physical memory installed in the system, in MB or GB.
+Setup Item Options Help Text Comments BIOS Version Current BIOS · Information only. version ID The BIOS version displayed uniquely identifies the BIOS that is currently installed and operational on the board.
+The version information displayed is taken from the BIOS ID String, with the timestamp segment dropped off.
+The segments displayed are: Platform: Identifies that this is the correct platform BIOS 86B: Identifies this BIOS as being an EPSD Server BIOS xx: Major Revision level of the BIOS yy: Release Revision level for this BIOS zzzz: Release Number for this BIOS Build Date Date and time Information only. when the currently installed BIOS was created (built) The time and date displayed are taken from the timestamp segment of the BIOS ID String.
+Total Memory Amount of Information only. memory installed in the system Displays the total physical memory installed in the system, in MB or GB.
 The term physical memory indicates the total memory discovered in the form of installed DDR3 DIMMs.
-Quiet Boot Enabled Disabled [Enabled] - Displays the logo screen during POST.
-[Disabled] - Displays the diagnostic screen during POST.
-POST Error Pause Enabled Disabled [Enabled] - Goes to the Error Manager for critical POST errors.
-[Disabled] - Attempts to boot and do not go to the Error Manager for critical POST errors.
+Quiet Boot Enabled Disabled [Enabled] - Display the logo screen during POST.
+[Disabled] - Display the diagnostic screen during POST.
+This field controls whether the full diagnostic information is displayed on the screen during POST.
+When Console Redirection is enabled, the Quiet Boot setting is disregarded and the text mode Diagnostic Screen is displayed unconditionally.
+POST Error Pause Enabled Disabled [Enabled] - Go to the Error Manager for critical POST errors.
+[Disabled] - Attempt to boot and do not go to the Error Manager for critical POST errors.
 If enabled, the POST Error Pause option takes the system to the error manager to review the errors when major errors occur.
 Minor and fatal error displays are not affected by this setting.

-System Date [Day of week MM/DD/YYYY] System Date has configurable fields for Month, Day, and Year.
+Setup Item Options Help Text Comments System Date System Date initially displays the current system calendar date, including the day of the week System Date has configurable fields for the current Month, Day, and Year.
+The year must be between 2005 and 2099.
 Use [Enter] or [Tab] key to select the next field.
 Use [+] or [-] key to modify the selected field.
-System Time [HH:MM:SS] System Time has configurable fields for Hours, Minutes, and Seconds.
+This field initially displays the current system day of week and date.
+It may be edited to change the system date.
+When the System Date is reset by the "BIOS Defaults" jumper, BIOS Recovery Flash Update, or other method, the date will be the earliest date in the allowed range - Saturday 01/01/2005.
+System Time System Time initially displays the current system time of day, in 24-hour format System Time has configurable fields for Hours, Minutes, and Seconds.
 Hours are in 24-hour format.
-Use [Enter] or [Tab] key to select the next field.
-Use [+] or [-] key to modify the selected field.
+Use the [Enter] or [Tab] key to select the next field.
+Use the [+] or [-] key to modify the selected field.
+This field initially displays the current system time (24-hour time).
+It may be edited to change the system time.
+When the System Time is reset by the "BIOS Defaults" jumper, BIOS Recovery Flash Update, or other method, the time will be the earliest time of day in the allowed range - 00:00:00 (although the time will update beginning from when it is reset early in POST).